sambhavKhanna/sambhavKhanna.github.io/content/_index.md

 ```poetry
 Welcome!
 ```
-👋 Hi, my name is Sambhav Khanna and I'm a third-year student at the **University of Waterloo**, majoring in **Computer Science**, with a specialization in Artificial Intelligence, and **expected to graduate in the Spring of 2027**.
+👋 Hi, my name is Sambhav Khanna and I'm a third-year student at the **University of Waterloo**, majoring in **Computer Science**, and **expected to graduate in the Spring of 2027**.
 The details of the courses I have taken so far can be found at, [[courses|courses]].

-💻 I'm proficient in full-stack development, leveraging Python, Node.js, C, and C++ for back-end applications, Next.js and Streamlit for front-end design, Postgres SQL, MongoDB and Firebase for database management, and Vercel, Google Cloud, AWS, and Azure for cloud hosting!
+💻 I have experience in full-stack development, leveraging Python, Node.js, Go and C# for back-end applications, Next.js, React.js and Streamlit for front-end design, BigQuery, Postgres, MongoDB and Firebase for database management, and Vercel, Google Cloud and AWS for cloud hosting!
+Some of the recent [[projects|projects]] I worked on.

-⭐ I'm enthusiastic about Software Development and recently I have been learning about LLMs, RAG systems, agentic systems and how AI integrated software is developed.
-I have used various opensource LLM APIs that I have brought locally to my machine using Ollama and Docker.
-I have also worked with multi-modal LLM APIs including Gemini 1.5 Pro, GPT-4-turbo.
-The details of the projects I have made so far can be found at, [[projects|projects]].

-💼 I have successfully completed two internships so far and currently interning at Radical AI as a SWE intern, working on their AI agent.
-I'm working with Next.js and Python, developing their function calling pipeline.
-The complete details of my work experiences can be found at, [[experience|experiences]].
+💼 I have successfully completed 3 internships so far and currently interning at Geotab as a Software Engineer Intern.
+The complete details of my work [[experience|experiences]].

-✍️ In my free time, I like to sketch, paint, play badminton and listen to rap (J Cole is the 🐐).
+✍️ In my free time, I like to sketch, paint, play badminton and listen to rap.
 I also enjoy participating in hackathons and building creative solutions to everyday problems.
-Some of my artwork can be found at, [[artwork|artwork]].
+Some of my [[artwork|artwork]].

 📖 In my final year at highschool, I competed in the Joint Entrance Exam(JEE) Mains and Advanced, which are admission tests for the Indian Institute of Technology(IIT).
 I received a rank of 3,890 out of 1,026,799 (in top 0.43%) in JEE Mains and a rank of 5,161 out of 155,538 (in top 3.3%) in JEE Advanced, getting selected into IIT Kharargpur for Mechanical Engineering.